The best almond flour for macarons is Blue Diamond Almond Flour.

 Macarons always need to have almond flour sifted right before using.
 Sifting almond flour adds air to it, which gives the macaron that velvety, chewy texture when you bite into them.

 Almond flour is too large to fit through a fine mesh sieve.
-Use a strainer or colander to sift your almond flour for your macarons.
+Use a colander to sift your almond flour for your macarons.

 What type of almond flour is needed for macarons